 That gap matters in practice.
 Cherry Bomb carries enough heat that sensitive palates will notice it immediately.
 The capsaicin is present but not aggressive - you get a clean, building warmth rather than an assault.
 Sweet cherry peppers produce none of that sensation; the why peppers burn at the receptor level simply doesn't apply to them in any meaningful way.

-If you're cross-referencing these on the Scoville rating system for a recipe, treat Cherry Bomb as a mild-to-medium heat source and sweet cherry pepper as effectively a zero-heat ingredient.
+If you're cross-referencing these on the the Scoville heat scale for a recipe, treat Cherry Bomb as a mild-to-medium heat source and sweet cherry pepper as effectively a zero-heat ingredient.
 They are not interchangeable when heat is a factor.

 The cherry bomb pepper earns its place by doing something many medium peppers do not.